 Offenders convicted of (3) or more DUI offenses shall normally not be granted driving privileges while on parole.
-Special conditions for driving privileges may be granted to DUI3+ offenders in possession of a "Restricted Driving License" (Ignition Interlock System), or have completed the "Total Abstinence Program", and been reinstated by the Department of Motor Vehicles.
+Special conditions for driving privileges may be granted to DUI3+ offenders in possession of a "Restricted Driving License" (Ignition Interlock System with GPS and real time reporting), or have completed the "Total Abstinence Program", and been reinstated by the Department of Motor Vehicles.
 Parolees with a valid operator's license may be granted special conditions to permit driving privileges pursuant to the process outlined in Chapter 12, Section IV Modifying Conditions of Parole.